Post job

 Usually, medical transcriptionists don't need a college education.
 The most common degree for medical transcriptionists is associate degree with 35% graduates, with only 28% medical transcriptionist graduates earning bachelor's degree.
 Medical transcriptionists who decided to graduate from college often finish University of Phoenix or Central State University.
-Some good skills to have in this position include computer skills, listening skills and time-management skills.
+Some good skills to have in this position include transcription, dictation and discharge summaries.

-To succeed in medical transcriptionist careers it is a good idea to earn popular professional certifications among medical transcriptionists like, Certified Medical Transcriptionist (CMT), Medical Assistant, or Certified Medical Office Manager (CMOM).
+Popular medical transcriptionist certifications include Certified Medical Transcriptionist (CMT), Medical Assistant, or Certified Medical Office Manager (CMOM).
 To improve medical transcriptionist qualification and skills, we prepared some online courses to help in medical transcriptionist education paths.

-The most common degree for medical transcriptionists is associate degree 35% of medical transcriptionists earn that degree.
-A close second is bachelor's degree with 28% and rounding it off is high school diploma with 13%.
+The most common degree for medical transcriptionists is associate degree, with 35% of medical transcriptionists earning that degree.
+The second and third most common degree levels are bachelor's degree degree at 28% and bachelor's degree degree at 13%.

 • Associate, 35%